 Funding will be open for the first round of the 2015/2016 year, in August 2015.
 For more information please contact Council’s CCS administrator Annie van der Plas on 0800 727 059, or download a brochure.

 Applications for Contracts for Service and Discretionary Grants are now closed.
 Please click here for advertisment

-Applications to the Mangawhai Endowment Lands Account have now opened.
-They close 12 December 2014 and funding will be allocated at a Committee meeting to be held February 2015. (see below for further information and application form)
+Applications to the Mangawhai Endowment Lands Account (MELA) closed 12 December 2014 and funding will be allocated at a Committee meeting to be held February 2015. (see below for further information)

 Applications to the Mayoral Fund and Licence to Occupy can be applied for any time of the year.

 Kaipara District Council has allocated money and made it available to the community to support projects that will enhance the Kaipara District community.

 The Community Assistance Policy provides a framework and criteria to guide the allocation of funding to groups and organisations involved in the delivery of projects, activities and services.

 The objectives of the Community Assistance Policy and guidelines are:

 Supporting community to help themselves

 Helping communities create the facilities and services that make them great places to live